-Use the below table to find your Alpine spa pool model and the corresponding litres to use as your guide.
-Your spa pool may have slightly more or less total litres than what is shown in the table below but rounding by 100-200 litres will not have an impact on water balancing.
+Use the below table to find your Alpine swim spa model and the corresponding litres to use as your guide.
+Your swim spa may have slightly more or less total litres than what is shown in the table below but rounding by 100-200 litres will not have a significant impact on water balancing.